mzivic7/endcord/README.md

 7. This is your discord token. **Do not share it!**

 ### To further decrease probability of getting banned
-- MOST IMPORTANT: Do not use endcord to perform any out-of-ordinary actions (ie. self-bots).
+- MOST IMPORTANT: Do not use endcord to perform any out-of-ordinary actions (i.e. self-bots).
 Discord has spam heuristic algorithm for catching self-bots, third party clients can sometimes trip it.
 - Discord REST API is called (most notably) each time client is started, when channel is changed, app command is sent and message is seen and sent.
 It would be best to not abuse these actions in order to reduce REST API calls.
 - Do not leave endcord on busy channels running in background.
 - Do not repeatedly view user profiles.